cpllab/lm-zoo/README.md

 .      ...
 <eos>  0.0
 ```
-where the second column (separated by whitespace) gives the surprisal in bits of the token.
+where the second column (separated by `\t`) gives the surprisal in bits of the token.

 The input file should have each sentence on a new line.
 For every model except RNNG and Tiny LSTM,
 the sentence should end with an `<eos>` token.